thedarredondo/data-science-fundamentals/README.md

 - [Not ready] Unit 10: An Intro to Markov Chain Monte Carlo.
 Walk through a Metropolis-Hastings example, More Advanted model Diagonstics.
   - Guess at length: 1.5 total hours

-- [Not ready] Unit 11: Other Modern Machine Learning Methods.
-This is an excuse for students to explore ideas from outside the course.
+- [Not ready] Unit 11+: Other Modern Machine Learning Methods.
+This might be multiple units.
+We will introduce Neural Networks here.
   - Guess at length: ? total hours

 The libraries for Unit 8 aren't viable on Colab as of this writing (7/30/2024).
+This is a shame, as BART models are super useful and convenient.
-Units 9 through 11 are optional.
-Unit 9 has some useful techniques and concepts, but I probably wouldn't want to devote a whole project to it.
+Units 9 is optional.
+It contains useful techniques and concepts, but I probably wouldn't want to devote a whole project to it.
-Unit 10 would really just be a class period covering the basic concepts of MCMC and related ideas.
+Unit 10 would really just be a class period or two covering the basic concepts of MCMC and related ideas.
+Also no project.

 Unit 11 is a wild card.
-I could make this anywhere from a project that simply removes the restrictions on what libraries to use, all the way to several small units on the various machine learning domains.
+I could make this anywhere from a final project without any restrictions on what methods students can use, all the way to several small units on the various machine learning topics.
-Maybe cover nerual networks here in depth here?
+I'll definitely cover nerural networks here; the question is: in how much depth and breath?

 ## How to Use the Lesson Materials